Enhancing Adversarial Defense by k-Winners-Take-All: -Winners-Take-All Activation

 Nevertheless, we prefer a smaller $\gamma$.
 As we will discuss in the next section, a smaller $\gamma$ usually leads to better robustness against finding adversarial examples.
 Therefore, to ease the training (when $\gamma$ is small), we propose to use an iterative fine-tuning approach.
 Suppose the target sparsity ratio is $\gamma_1$.
 We first train the network with a larger sparsity ratio $\gamma_0$ using the standard training process.
 Then, we iteratively fine tune the network.
 In each iteration, we reduce its sparsity ratio by a small $\delta$ and train the network for two epochs.
 The iteration repeats until $\gamma_0$ is reduced to $\gamma_1$.

 This incremental process introduces little training overhead, because the cost of each fine tuning is negligible in comparison to training from scratch toward $\gamma_0$.
 We also note that this process is optional.
 In practice we use it only when $\gamma<0.2$.
+We show more experiments on the efficacy of the incremental training in \appref{inc}.